Beneath the Surface: How plants, ants, termites, and pangolins are shaping the future of Nyekweri

 Beneath the forest floor - and within the termite mounds and ant nests scattered across Nyekweri - lies the foundation of the pangolin’s world.
 Ants and termites are the primary food source for Giant Ground Pangolins, and the plants that shape this landscape determine where those insects can thrive.

-This is why our newest research focus brings botany, ants, termites, and pangolins together - not as separate studies, but as one interconnected story.
+This is why our newest project focus brings botany, ants, termites, and pangolins together - not as separate studies, but as one interconnected story.

 Seeing the forest as a system, not a species

-These guest scientists' work revealed just how diverse and complex this forest is.
-Over 100 plant species were pressed and preserved, with hundreds more recorded.
-These samples will now form the first known botanical collection for Nyekweri at the National Museums of Kenya Herbarium - a baseline for understanding what still exists here, and what has already been lost.
+Over 100 plant species were pressed and preserved, with hundreds more recorded across different habitat types.
+These samples will contribute to the National Museums of Kenya Herbarium - helping establish a reference point for what exists in Nyekweri today.

 Termite mounds: where plants, insects, and pangolins meet